Safely Using Ultrasound for Vascular Access

 - Consider using single-dose, sterile gels19

-However, infection prevention must be a core aspect in the training and use of ultrasound for vascular procedures.
+However, infection prevention must be a core aspect of the training and use of ultrasound for vascular procedures.
 These infection prevention steps include:

 - using a sterile, single-use probe cover that's